pa-0/simple-qt-timer/README.md

 # How to install?

-1. Download qt framework.
+1. Download and install qt framework.

 2. Clone this repository.

-3. Open this repository in Qt Creator.
+3. Open this repository.

-4. Compile project.
+4. Compile project:

+   `$ qmake simpletimerqt.pro`

+   `$ make`